dsandif/StepChampSocket/README.md

 # StepChampSocket
-This is a small Websocket server written in PHP
+This is an example of a simple PHP Websocket server